rohan843/cybersecurity-notes/README.md

 **Splunk Enterprise** is a self-hosted tool used to retain, analyze and search an organization's log data to provide security information and alerts in real time.

 **Splunk Cloud** is a cloud-hosted tool used to collect, search and monitor log data.
+It is useful for organizations running in hybrid or cloud-only environments.